TobiCode/SelfDrivinCarTobi/README.md

   </li>
   <li> The LevelManager Script in the CarControllScript Block is just the reference to the GameObject "GameManager" and called, when you fail or reach thedestination. (levelManager.showMenu())
   </li>
     <li> The SensorData Script: Uses the Sensor in the front of the car ("Radar"- measures distances to objects maybe half a meter over the ground).
-After the start of the Game this script enables the "Radar" with the checkDistancesMethod(float time). <br></li>
+After the start of the Game this script enables the "Radar" with the checkDistancesMethod(float time). <br>
      ```

        while (!CarControll.isFinished)